symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     secret; :schema:`Hash256 <types.cats#L12>`; Proof hashed.
     mosaic; :ref:`UnresolvedMosaic <unresolved-mosaic>`; Locked mosaic.
     duration; :schema:`BlockDuration <types.cats#L2>`; Number of blocks for which a lock should be valid.
-Duration is allowed to lie up to ``30`` days.
 If reached, the mosaics will be returned to the initiator. hashAlgorithm ; :ref:`LockHashAlgorithm<lock-hash-algorithm>`; Algorithm used to hash the proof. recipientAddress; :schema:`UnresolvedAddress <types.cats#L10>`; Address that receives the funds once unlocked.